SiteAlert/sitealert-wordpress-plugin/readme.txt

 Also, if you host guarantees 99% uptime, that could still mean 35 hours where your site is down each year.
 At 99.9%, that's still over 3 hours your site is down each year.
 Making sure your hosting provider is staying within their guarantee is important.

+= How does your broken link checker work? =
+You may have come across many plugins that can scan for broken links or broken images.
+However, most of these run the scan from your server which uses up a lot of our server's resources.
+In fact, many of these plugins are banned on several managed hosting providers.

+Instead, all of our broken link and broken image scanners run on our servers and scan over your site.
+Not only does this prevent your server from being strained, this also allows SiteAlert to catch some links that are created within plugins, such as form builders, that broken link checker plugins would miss.

 == Screenshots ==

 1. Admin Page

 == Changelog ==

+= 1.8.17 (Oct 12, 2020) =
+* Changes name to SiteAlert

 = 1.8.16 (Oct 4, 2020) =
 * Makes minor improvements to settings tab JavaScript